StarChart-Labs/alloy/doc/Guava-Migration.md

 ### Updated APIs

 - Guava Preconditions.checkArgument with message formatting
   - Instead of the large number of Guava methods for built-in message formatting, Alloy separates out the formatting concerns using Java's Supplier via Alloy Preconditions.checkArgument(boolean, Supplier<String>).
-Alloy may in the future supply a String.format with similar performance to the removed in-built Guava message formatting
+Alloy also supplies Strings.format, which replicate's Guava's Preconditions formatting behavior and performance characteristics, and can be used via lambda as a supplier
   - Affected Guava Preconditions.checkArgument methods:
     - Preconditions.checkArgument(boolean, String, Object...)
     - Preconditions.checkArgument(boolean, String, char)